MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 Enhanced session mode isn't available for virtual machines that don't run Windows operating systems.
 For virtual machines that run Ubuntu, see [Changing Ubuntu Screen Resolution in a Hyper-V VM](https://blogs.msdn.microsoft.com/virtual_pc_guy/2014/09/19/changing-ubuntu-screen-resolution-in-a-hyper-v-vm/).

 ## <a name="BKMK_OVER"></a>Turn on enhanced session mode on Hyper-V host
-If your Hyper-V host runs Windows 10, Windows 8, or Windows 8.1, enhanced session mode is on by default, so you can skip this and move to the next section.
-But if your host runs Windows Server 2016, Windows Server 2012, or Windows Server 2012 R2, follow these steps first.
+If your Hyper-V host runs Windows 10 or Windows 8.1, enhanced session mode is on by default, so you can skip this and move to the next section.
+But if your host runs Windows Server 201612 or Windows Server 2012 R2, do this first.

-To turn on enhanced session mode:
+Turn on enhanced session mode:

 1. Connect to the computer that hosts the virtual machine.

 2. In Hyper-V Manager, select the host's computer name.